The University has a system in place for dealing with complaints and grievances.

 If you are dissatisfied with the response of the Head of School, Associate Dean (Research) or Institute Deputy Director, you can submit an appeal, as relevant, to your faculty's Executive Dean or the Dean of the Graduate School.

-More information is available in the Student Grievance Resolution Policy, Procedures and Guidelines.
+More information is available in the Student Grievance Resolution Policy, Student Grievance Resolution Procedure and Student Grievance Resolution Guideline.

 Other academic matters